Servir-Mekong/hydra-floods/docs/getting-started.md

 )
 ```

 The result from [`fit_harmonic_trend()`](/timeseries/#hydrafloods.timeseries.fit_harmonic_trend) will be an image with many bands.
-Some bands are the coefficeint weights for prediction, others can be awareness information (like number of valid observations used).
-So we will filter out the bands we need which start with either "c", "t", or "s".
+Some bands are the coefficeint weights for prediction (i.e. cos_1, sin_1, or time), others can be awareness information such as number of valid observations used (i.e. n).
+So we will filter out the coefficient weight bands we need which are cos_n, sin_n and time which start with either "c", "t", or "s".
 Then get a dummy image with time information and apply the prediction.

 ```python
 # extract bands needed for prediction